 Diagnosis of anorexia nervosa

-Your doctor will need to make sure that you are not losing weight because of another reason, such as an undiagnosed physical illness or another mental health condition.
+Eating disorder symptoms can sometimes be explained by another medical condition or physical illness Your doctor will need to make sure that you are not losing weight or experiencing other symptoms because of another medical reason.

 Types of anorexia nervosa

-People with the restricting subtype of anorexia nervosa tend to severely reduce their energy intake or restrict the type of food they will eat.
-The signs can be different in each person, but they might exhibit a combination of behaviours including:
+People with the ‘restricting’ subtype of anorexia nervosa tend to severely reduce their energy intake or restrict the type of food they will eat.
+The signs can be different in each person, but may include: